rajan271997/Prescription-Generator/README.md

 4. Add Pagiation.
 5. Showed the saved prescrptions.

-In the 2nd page - Prescrption
+In the 2nd page - Prescrption  - Show the medicines that are selected and their required details

 1. Add the patient name and days of the course.
 2. Remove an medicine using swipe.